Real estate

 To help you understand how to report a disposition of real property that includes land and a building, see this example.

-If you dispose of a building and end up with a loss, special rules may apply.
-Under these rules, you may have to consider your proceeds of disposition as an amount other than the actual proceeds.
-For more information, see Selling a building.
+If you dispose of a building that results in a loss, you may have to consider your proceeds of disposition as an amount other than the actual proceeds.
+See Selling a building for the special rules that may apply.

-The CRA may reassess an income tax and benefit return beyond the normal reassessment period in the following situations:
+The CRA may reassess an income tax and benefit return beyond the normal reassessment period if any of the following situations applies:

 Under this extended reassessment period, the reassessment is limited to amounts reasonably relating to the unreported or previously unreported disposition of real estate.
 Where the disposition is by a corporation or partnership, the extended reassessment period applies only if the property is a capital property of the corporation or the partnership.